- SB10, Grid Pad Go, Pro 11 and Eye 11 general troubleshooting

 Battery life of a device is dependent on how the device is used.
 Some users will be using their device all day, using nearly every feature, browsing the internet, streaming video, playing music and more.
 An AAC user on the other hand may only use the device for using the Grid to communicate.

-For us to give a fair estimate of the expected battery life we perform some basic tests.
+For us to give a fair estimate of the expected battery life of a device we perform some basic tests that reflects the typical use of an AAC device.

 Request a quote